MCrossley86/Luma_v.1/README.md

       - "What's New"
       - "Women" and submenu
       - "Men" and submenu
-      - "Gear" and submenu - IN PROGRESS
+      - "Gear" and submenu
+      - "Training" and submenu
+      - "Sale"

 25. **Current Project**
-    - Validate the Navigation Bar - IN PROGRESS
     - Investigate why the automation log is creating new logs - IN PROGRESS

 26. **Future Projects**